burkeholland/quick-start/src/chapters/chapter4.md

 user.set("email_address", "tj.vantoll@gmail.com");
 user.set("password", "password");
 ```
+If you run the app, you'll find that the email address and password fields are pre-populated with data coming via the View Model.

+You can create your MVVM code structure like we did for login, with only login.xml and login.js communicating with User.js as its model.
+Alternately, you can include a second file specific to the View Model for each page.
+We're going to do this latter pattern for our Registration field.

-###Constructing a User View Model
+###Constructing a View Model

 While you can certainly keep your View Model functionality in the code-behind file as we did for the login routines, an alternate pattern involves separating the code-behind file from a view-model.js file.
 This separation helps you isolate concerns for more effective unit testing.
 Let's build out the registration form using this pattern.

+>A best practice for working within the MVVM pattern is to build the View Model first, before even touching the UI.
+The View Model shouldn't be aware of UI elements at all, it simply channels data back and forth.

 **Exercise: Construct the Registration View Model**

 Let's get the View Model into place so that data from the frontend XML can filter through the code-behind file, through the View Model, and over to the Model.
+We need to start with requiring and creating an Observable object.

+ >**Observable** is a core building block for a View Model.
+It provides it with a mechanism required for two-way data binding so as to provide communication between the View and the View Model.
+This means that if the user updates the data in the UI the change will be reflected in the ViewModel and vice versa.

 In app/views/register/register-view-model.js, add the following code:

 ```
 var dialogs = require("ui/dialogs");